jlucasvt/orangelink-feature-patch/README.md

 * Adds OrangeLink Firmware Version Listing
 * Adds Test commands to test Yellow and Red LED’s, and the Haptic Motor (These are to test the device not permanently disable the features (yet).
 Patience is a virtue.)

-Copy Paste the following script reference into your MacOS Terminal.
+Copy Paste the following script reference into your MacOS "Terminal.app".
 * Option 1,2,3 will Download a new Workspace and Patch it
 * Option 4 will Patch an existing Workspace Build Folder